r10u3/lego_rc_ir_multitool/README.md

 * bits = 16
 * carrier = 38000

-You can find more detailed descriptions of each file format in each tool's setup file.
+You can find more detailed descriptions of each file format in each tool's setup file in the <code>docs</code> folder.

 ## Multitool API
 If you want to use parts of this project as an API, you can do without the <code>lego.py</code> file and access the objects directly.
 Here is a description of each object and their methods